Jake-Eshelman-Portfolio/Chat_GPT_Data_Scraping/README.md

 8. Sales and distribution channel expansion

 Ongoing Work:
-1. Making the fields it returns more easily configurable.
-Currently this must be done through modifying the prompt.txt
-2. Addressing problems with hallucination or adding secondary validation to information
+1. Addressing problems with hallucination or adding secondary validation to information
-3. Making the prompt more customizable
-4. Allow better output format as currently new outputs overwrite old outputs.
-5. Expand the script to enable handling over larger number of outputs.
+2. Expand the script to enable handling over larger number of outputs.
 Currently successful up to 10 contacts generated per prompt but ocassionally fails with larger generations.

 ## Prerequisites
-- Python 3.x
+- openai==0.10.2: For interacting with the OpenAI API.
+Install using `pip install openai`.
+- openpyxl==3.0.9: For reading and writing Excel files.
+Install using `pip install openpyxl`.
-- An OpenAI API key
+- An OpenAI API key (https://platform.openai.com/playground)
-- openai Python package
-- openpyxl Python package

 ## Installation